 How to get the best value from your car service

 Servicing is for keeping your car safe to drive by maintaining the condition of its working parts.
-A service should identify any signs of excessive wear and tear that can cause breakdowns and will also replace parts that are close to faulting or already faulty.
+A service should identify any signs of excessive wear and tear that can cause breakdowns and will also replace parts that are close to faulting or are already faulty.

 Knowing the service checklist will help you determine if the quality of the service offered suits the cost – you can compare this with other garages to see who offers the better deal.
 The service checklist will detail what checks and reports are carried out, as well as what parts are replaced as standard.
-If parts are replaced, they should only be replaced by genuine automotive parts that are approved by the vehicle manufacturer.
+If parts are replaced, they should only be replaced by genuine automotive parts that are approved by your vehicle’s manufacturer.

 Likewise, a competent, accredited mechanic should be responsible for servicing your car.
 This should give you confidence that the service checks and any additional work carried out is done to the best professional standards.
 At Stoneacre all our service technicians are manufacturer trained and DVSA-approved to service and test vehicles to the highest standards of safety and performance.